Type and press “enter” to search

 Canot des Voyageurs *

-Explorez le marais avec un interprète dans l’un de nos canots des Voyageurs, de dix passengers.
-Si la taille du groupe et les conditions météorologiques le permettent. *Veuillez noter : il y a des frais supplémentaire de 4,00$ par étudiant pour ce présentation.
+Explorez le marais avec un interprète dans l’un de nos canots des Voyageurs, de dix passagers.
+Si la taille du groupe et les conditions météorologiques le permettent. *Veuillez noter : il y a un frais supplémentaire de 4,00 $ par jeune pour cette excursion.